 An intermittent catheter is for short-term purposes.
 This equipment is fairly easy to use and can be done by the patients themselves by inserting it in the urethra.
 If the patient is unable to use the catheter on his own, he can seek the help of any member of the family.
 This catheter is mainly recommended for people who have suffered from nerve damage or a similar situation and are finding it extremely hard to empty their bladder.

-Suprapubic catheter is suitable for patients who are looking for a catheter for a long period of time.
+A suprapubic catheter is suitable for patients who are looking for a catheter for a long period of time.
 Unlike the other catheters that are usually inserted via the urethra, the suprapubic catheter is inserted through the patient’s abdomen.
-This is a very effective and convenient method of catherisation as it is long lasting and reduces the chances of infection to a great extent.
+This is a very effective and convenient method of catheterisation as it is long-lasting and reduces the chances of infection to a great extent.
 Though the functioning of the suprapubic catheter is similar to that of the indwelling catheter, it needs to be replaced every month and can only be administered by an experienced medical professional and not the patient themselves.

-Condom catheter is also known as external catheter and is mainly used on male patients suffering from urinary incontinence.
-Unlike the other forms of catheters, here a latex/ silicone condon like catheter is placed over the patient’s genitalia.
+A condom catheter is also known as an external catheter and is mainly used on male patients suffering from urinary incontinence.
+Unlike the other forms of catheters, here a latex/ silicone Condon like catheter is placed over the patient’s genitalia.
 With the help of a tube, any urine leak that the patient may experience is collected in a bag and disposed off.